dalesgit/zettelkasten/personal/Family/MP.md

 I realize that this was a dramatic example of what I had thought of as her **assuming** things about me without actually asking or saying.
 There were several examples of that this weekend, but there have been many in the past.

 I had asked her if she had told Peter he should give me a ride to the house party.
-She vehemently
+She vehemently claimed she had. (in the past that kind of thing might have been pushed even harder.)
+But in the end she had to acknowledge that she hadn't.

+Today she vehemently held to me being the one who didn't acknowledge what had happened.
+That would mean that I had no recollection of that happening.
+It might be the case.
+But one of us is have serious neurological interruptions.

+I think regularly of the time that the driver of the truck on Kalanianaole Hwy aggressively accused me of bumping his truck.
+I had no awareness of anything like that happening.